thomasbnt/NoToxicDiscussions/README.md

 You can test the [test/SampleRequestPerspectiveAPI.js](test/SampleRequestPerspectiveAPI.js) file.

 1. Clone this project
-2. Create an .env file and put your GOOGLE_API_TOKEN
+2. Create a .env file and put your GOOGLE_API_TOKEN
 3. Write a bad comment at CONTENT (line 6)
 4. Run with `yarn run test` or `npm run test` !

 ## Contribute

 **Anyone can contribute** to this GitHub Action. **Feel free** to discuss it [in the section provided for this purpose](/discussions). 👋🏼
 Read the [contribution Guidelines](/contributing.md) first.
-You can also contribute to share this repository. 😄
+You can also contribute by sharing this repository. 😄

 ## Languages Supported

-This Action is **only for english language** for the moment.
-Maybe updates in the future add others languages.
+This Action is **only for the english language** for the moment.
+Maybe updates in the future will add others languages.
 We are based on **Perspective API** with only _TOXICITY_ attribute name to detect bad comments, [see the available languages on the official website](https://developers.perspectiveapi.com/s/about-the-api-attributes-and-languages)

 ## Additional informations